Make Money Selling Candles Online

 According to Candles Orgnisation, 80 percent of U.S. consumers scent their homes and the demand for candles is on the high for Europe, Asia and rest of the world.

-… which means, selling candles is a lucrative side hustle and a business because your audience is almost the entire population on planet Earth.
+… which means, selling candles is a lucrative side hustle.
+Don’t forget your audience is almost the entire population on planet Earth.